Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Pre-commitment Mean--bPoE and Mean--CVaR

-Similarly to the precommitment Mean--bPoE case, using the definitions in \eqref{eq:ECVaR}, we now express the scalarization formulation \eqref{eq:S_a_gamma} as a control problem involving both system dynamics and rebalancing constraints.
-For a given confidence level $\alpha$ and scalarization parameter $\gamma > 0$, the precommitment Mean--CVaR problem $PCMa_{t_{0}}\left(\alpha, \gamma\right)$ is given in terms of the value function $V^p_a(s_0,b_0,t_{0}^-)$:
+Similarly to the pre-commitment Mean--bPoE case, using the definitions in \eqref{eq:ECVaR}, we now express the scalarization formulation \eqref{eq:S_a_gamma} as a control problem involving both system dynamics and rebalancing constraints.
+For a given confidence level $\alpha$ and scalarization parameter $\gamma > 0$, the pre-commitment Mean--CVaR problem $PCMa_{t_{0}}\left(\alpha, \gamma\right)$ is given in terms of the value function $V^p_a(s_0,b_0,t_{0}^-)$: